REMEDY : BNSSG referral pathways & Joint Formulary

 • Assess symptom control

 • Side effects.
 Encourage women to persist with treatment for 3 months if possible as side effects may resolve.
-See Side Effects and Risks
+See Side Effects and Risks for further details.

 • Check BP